gicking/STM8_serial_flasher/README.md

     - for other devices the BSL can be enabled via the free "ST Visual Programmer“ tool (Windows only) by STM
   - this software includes some RAM code by STM, which is required for flash programming.
 This code was copied from the freely available "Flash Loader Demonstrator" by STM.
 All rights of this RAM code remain with STM.

-For more details and a description how to build and use, see the Wiki under https://github.com/gicking/STM8_serial_flasher/wiki
+For more details and instructions on building and using the tool see the Wiki under https://github.com/gicking/STM8_serial_flasher/wiki

 ====================================